 Our team consists of music therapists and music teachers which allows us to collaborate on lesson design in order to ensure each lesson is comprehensive and built for the learning style of the individual.

-(We work with homeschool families and offer daytime, evening, and weekend hours)
+We also work with homeschool families and offer daytime, evening, and weekend hours.